EliMiles/CommentsApp-React-Redux-Node-Express-Mongo-gravatar/README.md

 6. (optional) Download & use Robo 3T from [https://robomongo.org](https://robomongo.org) to display your DB content.

 ### Server
-1. go to the server directory
+1. Go to the server directory and write in the terminal :

 2. npm install

 3. npm run dev

 ### Client
-1. in the terminal write : npm install -g create-react-app
+1. Go to the client directory and write in the terminal :

-2. go to the client directory

-3. npm install
+2. npm install

-4. npm run start
+3. npm run start